Other Statutory Disclosures

 There were no significant events since the balance sheet date.
 An indication of likely future developments in the business of the Company and details of the Company’s use of financial instruments for risk management purposes are included in the Strategic Report.

-The Corporate Governance Report and the Strategic Report, together with the Notice of Annual General Meeting including the explanatory notes and sections of the Annual Report incorporated by reference, form part of the Directors’ Report which is presented in accordance with, and with reliance upon, applicable English company law.
-The liabilities of the Directors in connection with this report shall be limited as provided by English Law.
+The Corporate Governance Report and the Strategic Report, together with sections of the Annual Report incorporated by reference, form part of the Directors’ Report which is presented in accordance with, and with reliance upon, applicable English company law.
+The liabilities of the Directors in connection with this report shall be limited as provided by English law.

 The table opposite sets out where key information can be found in the Annual Report.

-The Directors have pleasure in presenting to the shareholders their report and audited consolidated financial statements for the 52 weeks ended 28 June 2020.
+The Directors take pleasure in presenting to the shareholders their report and audited consolidated financial statements for the 52 weeks ended 27 June 2021.

 Results, Dividends and Return of Cash